Pound for Pound, Ninja Post is the Best Forum Software Around

 Ninja Post forum software is fast, nimble, and powerful like Manny Pacquiao.
 Meanwhile, traditional forum software is bloated and slow like Butterbean.
 Yes, Butterbean-type software can get the job done, but not in the most elegant way.
 Feature bloat is ugly and an unfortunate trait inherent in most forum software packages.

 We believe that, pound for pound, Ninja Post is the best forum software.
 Speed and power are combined within a lightweight framework.
 Threads update in real time, like a chat so the user does not need to constantly refresh the page to see if new items have been posted.
 Speed, elegance, and power trump an endless array of features.
-It’s true that Ninja Post doesn’t have every feature under the sun, but it does have the most essential features for users in your community to engage with one another.
+Ninja Post has the most essential features for users in your community to engage with one another.

 A lightweight framework that is fast, nimble, and powerful